I just got back from a beautiful trip to Colombia.

 I opted for a day trip to Bendita Beach as per the tour offices recommendations and it was phenomenal.
 The best was, they limit the amount of people that can go each day, so it wasn’t overwhelmed with tourists.

 Eating at La Cevicheria in Cartagena

-There were SO many good restaurants and meals I had while in Colombia.
+There were SO many good restaurants and meals I had on my trip to Colombia.
 I was incredibly impressed by the level of gourmet restaurants available, serving amazing food.
 However, one that really stuck out for me is La Cevicheria in Cartagena.
 Visited by Anthony Bordain himself, this restaurant truly knocked our socks off.
-We came to just have a ceviche and leave to have dinner elsewhere, and we ended up staying and having more ceviche.
+We came to just have ceviche and leave to have dinner elsewhere, and we ended up staying and having more ceviche.
 My mouth is seriously watering just typing about it.
 So good, fresh, and delicious.